opn-ooo/opn-th-server-side-challenge/README.md

 - You will submit with language you are requested to do so (default=nodejs).

 ## 4. Solution Architecture
-Design microservices architecture for MVP Instagram-like mobile application which supports bellowing features.
+Design microservices architecture for MVP Instagram-like mobile application which supports following features.

 #### Features
 - Content uploading - Photo and video should be resized and reformatting